 Outdated reporting tools are holding businesses back.
 Many firms still rely on Crystal Reports, facing slow processing, rigid formats, and high maintenance costs.
 As data demands grow, businesses need faster, more flexible solutions to stay competitive.

-Companies that have transitioned to Power BI are seeing measurable improvements.
-A Forrester Consulting study found that businesses using Power BI experienced a 366% return on investment over three years and reduced time-to-market for new products and services from 18 months to 10 months .
-Heineken, for example, moved to Power BI to streamline reporting, enabling real-time insights and better decision-making. i
+Companies that have migrated to Power BI are seeing measurable improvements.
+A Forrester Consulting study found that businesses using Power BI experienced a 366% return on investment over three years and reduced time-to-market for new products and services from 18 months to 10 months.
+Heineken, for example, moved to Power BI to streamline reporting, enabling real-time insights and better decision-making.

-This guide explores how Kanerika simplifies the migration from Crystal Reports to Power BI, making it quick and hassle-free through an automated migration solution powered by their proprietary tool, FLIP .
+This guide explores how Kanerika simplifies the migration from Crystal Reports to Power BI , making it quick and easy through an automated migration solution powered by their proprietary tool, FLIP .

 Why Move from SAP Business Objects (BO) Crystal Reports to Power BI?
 1. Modernize Reporting Crystal Reports uses an aging infrastructure that hasn’t kept pace with modern reporting demands.
-The platform suffers from limited ongoing support and development, with a rigid user interface that feels clunky by today’s standards.
+Furthermore, the platform suffers from limited ongoing support and development, with a rigid user interface that feels clunky by today’s standards.

 Lacks modern design elements and responsive layouts Requires manual coding for many functions that are automated in newer tools Difficult to integrate with current enterprise systems 2.
-Better Data Integration of Power BI Power BI provides seamless connectivity to a vast array of data sources, making it significantly easier to bring all your business data together in one place.
+Better Data Integration of Power BI In Contrast to Crystal Reports, Power BI provides seamless connectivity to a vast array of data sources, making it significantly easier to bring all your business data together in one place.

 Direct connections to 100+ data sources including cloud services , databases, and files Real-time data refreshing capabilities Native integration with the entire Microsoft ecosystem 3.
 Interactive Dashboards Power BI excels at creating dynamic, interactive visualizations that allow users to explore data rather than just view static reports.

-Drag-and-drop interface for creating sophisticated visuals Drill-down capabilities to explore underlying data Cross-filtering between different visuals on the same dashboard Custom visual marketplace for specialized visualization needs 4.
+Drag-and-drop interface for creating sophisticated visuals Drill-down capabilities to explore underlying data Cross-filtering between different visuals on the same dashboard 4.
 Cloud and AI Capabilities With Microsoft Fabric integration, Power BI offers enterprise-scale analytics with powerful AI features built right in.

 Automated insights that identify patterns and anomalies 5.
 Collaborative Features Power BI dramatically improves how teams work with reports and share insights across the organization.